Budapest Event Guide December 2016

 More information: Check the Budapest’s Basilica concerts website for detailed programs and ticket prices.

 How to get there: The best way to get the Basilica of Budapest is taking Blue Metro Line 3 and getting off at Arány János station.

-The Nutcracker Ballet at the Budapest Opera House
+Cultural Night at the Budapest Opera House

 Where: Hungarian State Opera House.
 Andrassy út 22

 More information: Check the Hungarian Opera House website for detailed information and prices.